Last Updated on June 14, 2021 by dgvause

-I found this taxonomy of processed foods.
+I found this taxonomy of processed foods, also known as the NOVA classification.
 Denise and I have spent some time wondering about what is, or is not, a processed or even highly processed food.
 This helps us.

 The text of my table is lifted directly from the sources below.
 I just characterized the information in columns.